Leopardius/tt-carousel/README.md

 ## Responsive

 Carousel can change options based on responsive array.
-It can be destroed and rebuilded by boolean option `initiate`.
+It can be destroed and rebuilt by boolean option `initiate`.
-Here on wide screen carousel is not builded.
-Between 1200px and 991px it is builded and less then 991px destroed.
+Here on wide screen carousel is not built.
+Between 1200px and 991px it is built and less then 991px destroed.
 ```js
         let carouselInstance = new tt.Carousel({
             initiate:false,